edouard/human-markdown-reference/README.md

 Consider this a fork of [Human Textile Reference](http://github.com/Aupajo/human-textile-reference).

 It is not designed to be a complete reference.
 Just a quick guide for the layman.
-For detailed detailed markdown syntax, check the [Markdown homepage](http://daringfireball.net/projects/markdown/) at Daring Fireball
+For detailed detailed markdown syntax, check the [Markdown page at Daring Fireball](http://daringfireball.net/projects/markdown/).

 It is perfect for including as a pop-up help window next to your textarea.